Neat-Isaac/Login-interface/README.md

 In addition,there are some preset ID and passwords in this interface,which can be used directly.

-The file that stores the user ID and password is `data.neat`_（Don't ask me why am I set the file suffix to `.neat`,look at my name!）_
+The file that stores the user ID and password is `data.neat`_（Don't ask me why I set the file suffix to `.neat`,look at my name!）_